Skip to main content

 From early to late season, the action is heating up in Kansas.
 (Photo courtesy of Ducks Unlimited)

-Southeast Kansas specifically, with Missouri looming in the east and Oklahoma and Arkansas to the south.
-Looking at a map, there doesn’t seem to be anything around the area that would attract big waterfowl numbers.
-But we all know looks can be deceiving and in this case it’s the lack of things like people and hunters that have heated this area up.
+Southeast Kansas, specifically, with Missouri looming in the east and Oklahoma and Arkansas to the south.
+Looking at a map, there doesn’t seem to be anything around the area that would attract large numbers of waterfowl.
+But we all know looks can be deceiving, and in this case, it’s the lack of things like people and hunters that has heated this area up.

 Located on the eastern edge of the Central Flyway, greater Pittsburg is farm and ranch country.
 That means a lot of smaller waters, stock ponds, small lakes and creeks.
 Throw in a substantial corn crop and it becomes ideal mallard and Canada goose country.
 Did I mention mallards?
 This area can look like Stuttgart, AR, did in its heyday, hard to find another species to fill a full 6 duck limit.
 The mallard limit here is one higher than the Mississippi Flyway at 5, no more than two hens.
 Kansas is light on public hunting opportunities, but several outfitters are based in the area.